terod/symptom_management/README.md

-## Running the Video Service Application
+## Running the symptom_management Service Application

+This is the server part of the project.
+An android client will connect to this service to retrieve and save data

 To run the application: